brandizzi/liferay-src-tools/README.md

 ## lrdeptree.sh

-`lrdeptree.sh` reads paths to Liferay modules from the standard input, and prints all the dependencies of that module:
+`lrdeptree.sh` reads paths to Liferay modules from the standard input, and prints all other Liferay modules it depens on:

     $ echo modules/apps/calendar/calendar-api/ | lrdeptree.sh
     /home/adam/software/liferay-portal/modules/apps/calendar/calendar-api/